All about Double Vision (Diplopia): Introduction, Types, Causes, Tests, Online Test, Natural Cure, and Treatment.

 It eliminates central vision in the partially occluded eye.
 As diplopia is a central visual phenomenon, this helps to reduce double vision in the affected eye.

-Patients often complain of double vision while wearing new anisometropic correction glasses due to differential prismatic effects of the two lenses when looking off-center as in reading.
+Patients often complain of diplopia while wearing new anisometropic correction glasses due to differential prismatic effects of the two lenses when looking off-center as in reading.

 Differential vertical prism affects more than the horizontal.
 So, in order to improve reading, the vertical prism can be incorporated in the lower portion of the lens to eliminate diplopia while reading.